 That a compound is active is just the

 starting point in the drug development process.
-The agent

 might be highly toxic at the concentration needed be active in a